zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

  4133    ev54178     tarantool_box                            ev_run tick-stop
 ```

-Then you connected and try to use a USDT providers at realtime:
+Then connect and try to use a USDT providers at realtime:

 ```sh
 %> ~/tmp/tt-dtrace/bin/tarantool